AscendNTNU/fluid/Fluid FSM blueprint.md

-# Finite state machine
+# Fluid FSM Blueprint

 ## Implementation
 - Ros actions
 - State requests
 	- State
 - State responses
 	- State
 - States
 	- Interface which defines a set of common terms for all states
 	- Callbacks for state began and ended
 	- The actual action for the state

 ## States
 - Idle
 -